-Switzerland and Germany maintain close and intensive relations in all areas which provide a broad and solid foundation upon which to build cooperation.
+Switzerland and Germany maintain close relations in all areas, providing a broad and solid foundation on which to build cooperation.

 Key aspects of diplomatic relations

-Political relations between Switzerland and Germany are based on over 200 agreements, and are traditionally good.
-At national level, numerous meetings are held every year at ministerial and high-official level, and these are supplemented by the annual meetings of the presidents and ministries from the four German-speaking states (DE, AT, CH, LI).
-Since 2003 contact between the Swiss parliament and the German Bundestag has been on an institutionalised footing.
+Political relations between Switzerland and Germany have traditionally been good.
+They are based on a comprehensive set of over 200 agreements.
+At the national level numerous meetings are held each year between ministers and high-ranking officials.
+They are supplemented with annual meetings between the presidents and relevant ministries of German-speaking states.
+Since 2003 contact has been institutionalised between the Swiss Federal Assembly (Delegation for relations with the German Bundestag) and the German Bundestag (German-Swiss Parliamentary Friendship Group of the German Bundestag).

-The organisation of cross-border cooperation is primarily a cantonal responsibility.
-Cooperation in this area is particularly close in the regions of the Upper Rhine (Basel region) and Lake Constance.
-Around 55,000 German cross-border commuters worked in Switzerland at the end of 2012.
+Cross-border cooperation is primarily the responsibility of the cantons and is especially close in the regions of the Upper Rhine (Basel) and Lake Constance.
+Almost 60,000 German cross-border commuters were employed in Switzerland at the end of 2014.

-Germany is Switzerland's most important trading partner.
-Germany is the market leader in the Swiss import market: one third of all Swiss imports originate from Germany.
-This is more than the imports from Italy, France, the USA and the United Kingdom together.
-Trading volumes (imports and exports) have now recovered from the crisis of 2009, and in 2012 amounted to approximately EUR 96.7 billion.
+Germany is Switzerland's most important trading partner and the market leader in Swiss imports, with one third of all imports coming from Germany – more than those from Italy, the United States and China combined.
+The volume of trade has picked up since the crisis of 2009 and in 2014 amounted to approximately CHF 98 billion.

 Alongside EU research and education programmes, there are numerous bilateral cooperation and exchange programmes.
 The State Secretariat for Education, Research and Innovation (SERI) awards Swiss Government Excellence Scholarships for scholars and artists from Germany.

 The number of Swiss nationals living in Germany has risen in recent years.
 At the end of 2014, there were 84,000 Swiss citizens living in Germany.